THE PROGRAM

 What is the cost to participate at BIYSC?

-The cost assumed by the student for participation at BIYSC is 2.950€.
-The total cost of the stay includes accommodation and meals from July 3rd to 14th 2023, the material used in each of the projects, transport to the research centers, activities and programmed visits, remuneration of the researchers, lecturers, and staff, and accident and civil responsibility insurance.
+The cost assumed by the student for participation at BIYSC is 3.100 euros.
+The total cost of the stay includes accommodation and meals from July 2nd to 12th 2024, the material used in each of the projects, transport to the research centers, activities and programmed visits, remuneration of the researchers, lecturers, and staff, and accident and civil responsibility insurance.

 What are the requirements to attend BIYSC?